-In today’s episode, I wanted to explore why you might want to avoid magnesium oil spray on rashed skin.
+In today’s episode, I wanted to explore the relationship between magnesium and skin rash — and why you might want to avoid magnesium oil spray on rashed skin.

 Or, listen on your favorite app: iTunes (Apple Podcasts) | Spotify | Stitcher | TuneIn | Subscribe on Android